simonjcs/ProGNet/README.md

 }
 ```

- \* If you use the intensity normalization step, and/or use the U-net architecture, please cite the authors: https://github.com/jcreinhold/intensity-normalization & https://github.com/zhixuhao/unet
+ \* If you use the normalization step and/or use the U-net architecture, please cite the authors: https://github.com/jcreinhold/intensity-normalization & https://github.com/zhixuhao/unet

 ## Usage